 From inception through completion, the seniors are responsible for designing, researching, and presenting a thesis, experiment, or problem/solution model.
 Meeting at regular intervals with faculty members and community mentors, students become experts in their chosen fields and verify their expertise in a teacher-led interview.
 All seniors must then present their findings to the community in a thirty-minute presentation.
 Only after a successful interview and presentation may an Island School student earn his/her high school diploma.

 The strength of arts education at Island School lies in its performance-based curriculum.
 Arts education and experiences are viewed as necessary for all students’ academic, personal, and emotional growth.
 Students in elementary, middle, and high school engage in enrichment experiences.
-Classes in art, music, computer technology, Hawaiian Studies, drama, and physical education begin in pre-kindergarten and are components of every students’ education through grade five.
-Middle School students are enrolled in a year-long physical education class and have the opportunity to select visual arts, music, drama, or computer technology electives.
-High school enrichment electives incorporate a range of choices including ceramics, drawing, art history, ukulele, music theory, chorus, piano, improvisation, acting, play production, hula, ballroom dancing, yoga, weight training, robotics, video production, and digital media.
-Each year major performing and visual arts events are produced by Island School students and staff, including Art Day and May Day.
-The annual calendar also includes two large-scale choral concerts, 2-3 drama productions, exhibitions at local art galleries, and participation in local and statewide art competitions.
+Classes in art, music, computer technology, Hawaiian Studies, drama, and physical education begin in Pre-Kindergarten and are components of every students’ education through grade five.
+Middle School students are enrolled in a year-long physical education class, and have the opportunity to select visual arts, music, drama, or computer technology electives.
+High School enrichment electives incorporate a range of choices, including ceramics, drawing, ukulele, improvisation, acting, play production, hula, yoga, weight training, robotics, and digital media.
+Each year major performing and visual arts events are produced by Island School students and staff, including May Day.
+The annual calendar also includes 2-3 drama productions, exhibitions at local art galleries, and participation in local and statewide art competitions.